Ladders & Scaffolding

 - How much is the load that the ladder, the step or the scaffold has to support?
 Please note the weight of persons + work materials.

 - How wide should the product be on the side used for climbing?

 - Do you carry the climbing aid or transport it in a vehicle often?

 - Do I need products made of materials that have to be suitable for specific environmental factors such as chemicals, temperatures, electricity?

 Don't hesitate to ask these questions of the people who will be using the ladders and scaffolding so that they can feel safe when at work, and are happy with the work equipment you chose.

 And speaking of safety: ladders and steps need to undergo testing once a year, during which an examination is made of whether they can continue to be used.
 Do not forget this test under any circumstances.

 The DIN standards for ladders and scaffolding also need to be satisfied during manufacturer for commercial environments: in order to safeguard your operations, and to protect your employees.

-Which standards apply for ladders and scaffolding?
+Which standards apply for ladders and steps?